-Adolescent Programs at Chestnut Ridge Center are designed to provide intensive treatment that promotes healthy growth and lifestyles.
+The Adolescent Program at Chestnut Ridge Center is designed to provide intensive treatment that promotes healthy growth and lifestyles.
 The goal of the adolescent unit at Chestnut Ridge Center is to stabilize the patient in order that he/she may return home, to school, and to the community.
 Family members are an integral part of the treatment program.

 Inpatient Services Criteria